tkhquang/userChrome.js/Vertical Add-on Bar/README.md

 ## Can I just put the styling section in the script to userChrome.css?

 Yes and no, most of them can be put to userChrome.css and still work fine.
-But not anonymous contents like scrollbar (you can't style scrollbar with userChrome.css, sadly.
+But not anonymous contents like scrollbar (you can't style scrollbar with userChrome.css, sadly).

 That mean you can move anything other things inside the ` `` ` which inside  `var css = ``;` to you userChrome.css, except this one: